adlrocha/adlrocha.github.io/src/content/til/2024-01-11-pytorch-collab-to-cpu.md

 ---
 title: "Remember `to('cpu')` in Pytorch to release GPU memory"
-date: "2024-01-11"
+date: "2024-01-20"
-draft: true
+draft: false
-tags: [LLM, AI, pytorch, propgramming, python]
+tags: [LLM, AI, pytorch, programming, python]
 ---

-# Remember `to('cpu')` in Pytorch to relase GPU memory
+# Remember `to('cpu')` in Pytorch to release GPU memory

 When I saw that Microsoft had released [phi-2](https://www.microsoft.com/en-us/research/blog/phi-2-the-surprising-power-of-small-language-models/), a 2.7B parameters LLM, I thought: _"this is the perfect excuse to get my hands dirty with LLMs"_.
 The model was small enough to test it directly inside Google Colab, as it would fit the 15GiB memory GPUs provided in the free plan.